MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-dll-projects.md

 ##  <a name="vxtskdebuggingdllprojectsbuildingadebugversion"></a> Build a Debug version

 Make sure to build a Debug version of the DLL before you start debugging.
-To debug a DLL, a calling app be able to find its [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md) and any other files the Debug build requires.
+To debug a DLL, a calling app must be able to find its [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md) and any other files the DLL requires.

 You can create a custom build task to copy the DLL files to your *\<calling project folder>\Debug* output folder, or you can copy the files there manually.